spiral/docs/docs/en/cookbook/simple-chat.md

 > **See more**
 > Read more about routing in the [HTTP — Routing](../http/routing.md) section.

-Remove `api` middleware group in method `middlewareGroups`, we will not use REST API in this example and add `Spiral\Filter\ValidationHandlerMiddleware` for validation errors handling:
+Since we won't be using the REST API in this example, let's remove the `api` middleware group and add the `Spiral\Filter\ValidationHandlerMiddleware` for handling validation errors.
+In the `app/src/Application/Bootloader/RoutesBootloader.php` file, update the `middlewareGroups` method as follows:

 ```diff app/src/Application/Bootloader/RoutesBootloader.php
 class RoutesBootloader extends BaseRoutesBootloader